dschechter27875/vision_model_interpretability/README.md

 Grad-CAM focuses on the **car body and wheels**, confirming that the model is identifying relevant vehicle features.

 ---
+## Key Insights

+Grad-CAM visualizations suggest that the CNN relies on localized semantic features when making predictions.

+Across several examples:

+• For ships, the heatmap concentrates on the hull and upper deck structure
+• For dogs, the model focuses on the head and torso
+• For cars, the network highlights the body and wheel regions

+These results indicate that the network is learning meaningful visual features rather than relying primarily on background artifacts.

+However, Grad-CAM can sometimes highlight broad regions rather than precise object boundaries, which reflects the spatial resolution limitations of convolutional feature maps.

+---

 ## How Grad-CAM Works

 Grad-CAM explains CNN predictions by analyzing the **gradient of the predicted class score with respect to convolutional feature maps**.